libriscv/libriscv/README.md

 And finally, the `micro` project implements the absolutely minimal freestanding RV32GC C/C++ environment.
 You won't have a heap implementation, so no new/delete.
 And you can't printf values because you don't have a C standard library, so you can only write strings and buffers using the write system call.
 Still, the stripped binary is only 784 bytes, and will execute only ~120 instructions running the whole program!
 The `micro` project actually initializes zero-initialized memory, calls global constructors and passes program arguments to main.

+## Building for Windows

+There is a `build_mingw.sh` script that can build the emulator for MinGW 64 when cross-compiling on Linux.
+To be able to build it, install the `g++-mingw-w64-x86-64` package.
+If you are building inside MinGW 64 on (actual) Windows, then you should not have to do anything special.
+You will need the common build tools like make, cmake and a c++ compiler.

 ## Remote debugging using GDB

 If you have built the emulator, you can use `DEBUG=1 ./emulator /path/to/program` to enable GDB to connect.
 Most distros have `gdb-multiarch`, which is a separate program from the default gdb.
 It will have RISC-V support already built in.
 Start your GDB like so: `gdb-multiarch /path/to/program`.
 Make sure your program is built with -O0 and with debuginfo present.
 Then, once in GDB connect with `target remote localhost:2159`.
 Now you can step through the code.